 Kanboard screenshot by Jason Baker.
 CC BY-SA 2.0.

-The next contender I looked at was Libreboard.
-Libreboard's website had less information than some of the other projects I looked at, but it's also fairly easy to jump in and try it out yourself.
-They have a free hosted demo site, or you can download and install it yourself.
-They make this especially easy, providing a Dockerfile for anyone interested in running it safely inside of a container, and it's the only one of the projects that is integrated into Sandstorm.io if you're already using that platform for hosting a personal cloud server.
+The next contender I looked at was Wekan.
+Wekan was formerly known as Libreboard, although the project has evolved significantly from this previous version.
+They have a free hosted demo that you can try out, or you can download and install it yourself.
+They make this especially easy, providing a container image, VirtualBox image, or the ability to install from source, and it's integrated into Sandstorm.io if you're already using that platform for hosting a personal cloud server.

 Restyaboard attempts to pick up where Trello stops and extend the feature set a bit; they've got a handy comparison chart on their website which lays out their additional features pretty well.
 Their online demo shows off many of these features.
 If you're already using Trello, you'll appreciate the ability to import your tasks directly from Trello's default format so you can get up and going quickly.